trindadea/SIGE-Front/README.md

 After installing Docker, you can install Docker-Compose, also according to your Operational System [here](https://docs.docker.com/compose/install/).

-### Runnning SMI Master
+### Runnning SIGE Master

-If you have already lifted up [SMI Slave's API](https://gitlab.com/lappis-unb/projects/SMI/smi-slave).
+If you have already lifted up [SIGE Slave's API](https://gitlab.com/lappis-unb/projects/SMI/smi-slave).
 All you have to do is:

 ``` bash
 sudo docker-compose up